List of Fullmetal Alchemist characters: Sloth

-Sloth (スロウス, Surōsu), the Indolent, is a large, muscular, dim-witted man who believes everything to be pointless and tiresome.
+Sloth (スロウス, Surōsu), the Indolent, is a large, muscular, dim-witted homunculus who believes everything to be pointless and tiresome.
 Despite his lazy nature, he is very strong physically and is the fastest of the homunculi.
 He typically chooses to be indifferent and is extremely reluctant to care about anyone or anything.
 He is tasked with digging a gigantic transmutation circle beneath Amestris to be used in turning the country into a Philosopher's Stone.
 Though he is briefly impeded in this job when he runs into the Elric brothers at Briggs' Fortress, he is allowed to continue his work.
 After finishing the circle, Sloth serves as Father's bodyguard and fights off Mustang and Olivier's troops when they invade Central.
-He is eventually killed through the combined efforts of the Armstrong siblings and Izumi and Sig Curtis; unlike the other Homunculi, Sloth accepted death with a smile as "living was too much."
+He is eventually killed through the combined efforts of the Armstrong siblings and Izumi and Sig Curtis.
+Sloth accepted death with a smile as "living was too much effort."
 He is voiced by Fumihiko Tachiki in Japanese and Patrick Seitz in English.

 In the first anime adaptation, Sloth is the product of the Elric brothers' attempt to revive their mother, Trisha Elric, found by Dante and fed incomplete Philosopher's Stones until she assumes her original form's likeness.
 She is given the alias "Juliet Douglas" (ジュリエット・ダグラス, Jurietto Dagurasu) and appointed as King Bradley's personal secretary, allowing her to serve as the homunculi's direct contact within the State Military.
 She has a peevish personality, and is able to transform her body into a watery composition, which she uses to drown others by grabbing hold of them.
 During her final battle with the Elric brothers, Wrath, having merged with Trisha's remains earlier, merges with Sloth's body so that he would never have to be separated from her.
 This leaves Sloth paralyzed, allowing Edward Elric to defeat her.
 Yoshino Takamori is her Japanese voice actress, and Lydia Mackay her English voice actress.